Mel and Sue: Radio

+Podcast

+In 2025 they launched a podcast Mel and Sue Should Know by Now on Audible.

 Live shows

 Their first show at Edinburgh Fringe was in 1993 and it was called Naked Brunch according to the Telegraph and Naked Lunch according to the Independent.
 In 1994 Mel and Sue performed a show at Edinburgh called Kittens Go Grrrrr and in 1996 their show was called Planet Pussycat.
 Their style was noted by The Independent as character comedy.
 As well as performing live as a duo in their early stand-up days, Mel and Sue embarked on a UK national tour from 1995 - 1996.
 When they appeared on Room 101 together, one of their choices was one of their dates from this tour - in Leighton Buzzard.
 They chose this because they had such a bad audience there.

 Once their television career was in full swing, in April and May 1999 they toured the country again with their show, Mel & Sue: Back to Our Roots which was "a hilarious stage show that captures the submersive brilliance of their smash-hit TV show" according to the show's promotional material.
 One reviewer remarked: "Mel and Sue on stage is virtually the same as the TV incarnation, except they don't have any guests."